Consultation opened

 23/02/2026

-We are asking for feedback on our proposals to make sure authorised fund managers (AFMs) have the right tools and systems to manage their funds’ liquidity and use them effectively.
+We asked for feedback on our proposals to make sure authorised fund managers (AFMs) have the right tools and systems to manage their funds’ liquidity and use them effectively.

 Our proposals will help make sure AFMs of undertakings for collective investment in transferable securities (UCITS) schemes and non-UCITS retail schemes (NURS) have effective anti-dilution tools to help prevent the value of investors’ investments becoming diluted over time.